 “The Dome” (n) – Colloquial name of the part of Amundsen-Scott South Pole Station covered by the geodesic dome weather skin to help keep buildings from getting buried by snow.
 Commissioned in 1975, demolished in 2005.
 Replaced by the new Elevated Station.

 Polie (adj.) – 1.
 Pretaining to the actions, people, or places at Amundsen-Scott South Pole Station.
-2. Patently crazy, primarily evidence being the willing agreement to spend a year at Amundsen-Scott South Pole Station.
+2. Patently crazy, primary evidence being the willing agreement to spend a year at Amundsen-Scott South Pole Station.

 Winter-Over (n) – A person who has stayed at one of the Antarctic stations through an Austral winter.

 Skua (n) – 1.
 A large, evil minded, dust mop of a Southern Ocean gull that has no fear of Man and has, in fact, learned that things in Man’s hands are often tasty and will steal them.
 2. A central location in the station for excess/junk items to be stockpiled for general use by anyone rather than just throw them away.

 Toast (n) – The state of diminished faculties associated with a winter spent at one of the Antarctic stations, likely related to thyroid hormone imbalance due to extended darkness and cold.

 Toasty (adj.) – A descriptor of foolish acts or person who is likely suffering thyroid hormone imbalances due to a winter-over conditions.

 Taking from these definitions, you may note that a Polie is double crazy.